amaudy/amaudy/README.md

 ### Hi there 👋

-I work as DevOps role for living.
+I work a DevOps role for a living.

 ### Terraform